Gambling Act 2005 (Amendment) Bill [HL]

 Overview

-This bill amends the Gambling Act 2005 to prohibit the use of credit for online gambling and to ban cash machines on gambling premises in England, Wales, and Scotland.
+This bill amends the Gambling Act 2005 to prevent gambling using credit and to ban cash machines on gambling premises in England, Wales, and Scotland.
 The aim is to reduce problem gambling by limiting access to readily available funds.

 Description